+that ITU-D should target its efforts in achieving ITU-D contributions to the ITU Strategic Plan and the ITU-D Action Plan, especially in mobilizing financial resources to connect the unconnected, ensuring access to cost-effective and affordable broadband connectivity, and to support the achievement of the Sustainable Development Goals.

 ensure that the unconnected 3.7 billion people in the world have access to reliable Internet to participate more effectively in economic, social, educational, and other activities; mobilize financial resources to connect, and make broadband connectivity cost-effective and affordable; create a system to monitor the level and quality of delivered services;

-e) urgently mitigate the impact of disasters and COVID-19 pandemic through bold and innovative national recovery strategies to ensure business, education, and social life continuity.
-This includes providing necessary platforms and networks for teleworking, e-commerce, remote learning, telemedicine, etc.; and ensuring that all schools are connected to the Internet as soon as possible by mobilizing all needed resources, including the required financial resources;
+that ITU should support Member States in building capacity regarding the use of telecommunications/ICTs in preparing for and responding to disasters and pandemics, including in the area of early warning and disaster preparedness plans, and in encouraging regional and international cooperation, collaboration and information sharing;

+that transparent and collaborative collection and dissemination of quality indicators and statistics that measure the information society and provide comparative analysis of advancements in the use and adoption of ICTs continue to be a major factor for supporting socio-economic growth and assist in identifying gaps that requires national policy formulation.

 develop and implement innovative strategies and regulatory initiatives to bridge the widening digital gap and increase universal and affordable broadband access while addressing trust, security and safety of infrastructure and services.
-This includes effective plans to urgently develop the required digital ICT skills, without which the digital gap will continue to widen.
+This includes effective plans and capacity building initiatives to urgently develop the required digital ICT skills, without which the digital gap will continue to widen.
 This will also include promoting investments in broadband infrastructure, services, and applications in support of sustainable development, encouraging cooperation between Member States and creation of alliances and partnerships between the public sector, private sector, international funding agencies and other stakeholders.

 fully exploit the opportunities provided by digital transformation of various sectors of the economy; and support the industry, academia, and private sector to unleash new technologies by encouraging innovations that can foster sustainable development and address current and future challenges, including poverty alleviation, job creation, gender equality, quality and timely education, child online protection, etc. This will include evidence-based decision making to measure and maximize the impact of digital transformation.
 Knowledge transfer and sharing of best practices are essential in the realignment of public policies pertaining to digital transformation and efficient implementation of such policies.
+In doing so, we pay special attention to the needs of children, women, senior citizens, persons with disabilities and other persons with specific needs. and people living in unserved and underserved areas

+Provide adequate support to Member States to develop a conducive ecosystem to leverage the full benefits of emerging technologies and share possible guidelines to achieve resilient and efficient cross-border data flows assisting broader integration of such technologies between Member States to promote socio-economic benefits of such technologies.

-In doing so, we pay special attention to the needs of women and girls, persons with disabilities and other persons with specific needs, and children;provide support to and cooperate with developing countries, LDCs, LLDCs, and SIDS in addressing their constraints to accessing digital technologies and their integration into different sectors, such as national government, agriculture, education, health, finance, transport, etc.; ;
+provide support to and cooperate with developing countries, LDCs, LLDCs, and SIDS in addressing their constraints to accessing digital technologies and their integration into different sectors, such as national government, agriculture, education, health, finance, transport, etc.;

+further develop cooperation among actors, particularly ITU’s membership on cybersecurity and data protection issues, and also to contribute more effectively to the global efforts in order to make cyberspace more secure and safer for everyone;

 promote international cooperation among ITU Membership and development-oriented stakeholders for achieving sustainable development using ICTs.
 Also, enhance and encourage cooperation and partnership between developing countries and between developed and developing countries to facilitate technology and knowledge transfer with a view to promoting sustainable development and economic growth.